daniel140280/Daniel_Hall_23748364/README.md

 ## Variations attempted

 This table shows the features attempted.
-In order to demonstrate them in action, the game will run two simulations at runtime.
+In order to demonstrate the features, the executeGame method will **run two simulations** at runtime.
-1. dfd
+1. All Game Simulations - a nested loop will run all variations of the game using random dice.
-2. dsf
+2. The Scenario Runner will use fixed dice to demonstrate each of the variations as per the assignment spec.

 | Feature                                | Status  | Implementation Detail  | Brief reflection  |
 |----------------------------------------|---------|------------------------|-------------------|